Occult studies and meditation

 Lucid dreaming and how to achieve it

 In order to develop what is sometimes called 'lucid dreaming' we need to strengthen the bridge between our two selves called 'Antahkarana' mentioned earlier.
-One simple way to close this gap is to keep a note-book and pen by your bedside and write down whatever you remember of your 'dreams' immediately you wake up, however vague, fragmentary, or nonsensical.
-If you try this you will quickly be surprised how easy it is to remember where you have been and what you did.
+One way to close this gap is to keep a note-book and pen by your bedside and write down whatever you remember of your dreams immediately you wake up, however vague, fragmentary, or nonsensical it may be.
+We emphasise 'immediately' because unless this is done at once, the instant you awaken, much of the memory will be lost.
+If you try this for a few weeks you will be surprised how much more you remember of your dreams.
 In time, with regular and consistent practise you will not only find that your dreams become more lucid, but that you become aware of which mind was 'dreaming'.
 You may also receive certain messages, symbols or knowledge that will illuminate your spiritual studies and reveal their hidden meaning.
 It is impossible to say what form these messages might take, for as we said earlier, we each have our own inner life and no two persons think alike or are alike.

 What we can say is that this technique works, as has been proved over many years by many thousands of men and women.
 Joan Grant, in her 'far-memory' novel of a life lived as a Pharaoh during the 1st Dynasty in ancient Egypt, gives detailed and absolutely correct accounts of such techniques in use over 6,000 years ago.
 That book is Winged Pharaoh—which we review and recommend on our occult fiction page.
 Under the guidance of her Master, Ney-se-Ra, the narrator of the story 'Sekeeta' (Joan Grant), gradually develops the ability to accurately recall every single detail of her dreams using similar methods to the one we have described above.
 You can read more about the mechanism of dreams and dreaming in our 9th Astral Conversations article.